A VERY BLACKWELL CHRISTMAS

 This was the city’s original temple of haute French seafood—and it had maintained its gilded reputation for decades.

-When we arrived, we were greeted by the handsome host, who led us to one of the banquettes beneath the mural, which was perfect because it was the place in the restaurant to be seen—and to people watch.
+When we arrived, we left our coats at the coat check, and then we were greeted by the handsome host, who led us to one of the banquettes beneath the mural.
+It was the perfect place to dine because it was the place in the restaurant to see—and to be seen.

 Since Jennifer was famous in this city, even this storied crowd couldn’t help but turn to look at her as we took our seats and asked the host to bring us three martinis.
-I knew I was about to get into the mud with these two, so with a mischievous smile, I sweetly asked for mine to be dirty.
+Since I knew I was about to get into the mud with these two, I sweetly asked for my martini to be made dirty.

-When the drinks arrived moments later, I was happy to see that it was.
+When the drinks arrived, I was happy to see that it was.

 “Here’s to us,” Jennifer said as she lifted her glass toward the center of the round table.

-“Don’t you mean ‘here’s to a steaming pile of unnecessary drama’?”
-I asked as I touched glasses with her and Lisa before taking a sip of the ice-cold cocktail.
-It was divoon…
+“Don’t you mean ‘here’s to the unnecessary, steaming pile of drama Lisa is about to unload at this table’?”
+I asked as I touched glasses with them before taking a sip of the ice-cold cocktail.
+It was beyond perfect.
+In fact, it was divoon…

 “There’s nothing unnecessary about it,” Lisa said with a toss of her pretty blonde hair.
 Thankfully, she’d upped her game and had changed into the lovely black Dior suit I’d suggested she purchase in the fall.
 “Even I couldn’t have written a plot twist as evil as Ethel darkening my doorstep on Christmas—and for an entire week, no less.
 I can see it now.
 She’s probably going to ply me with more audiobooks about all the ways I’m going to burn in hell because I write about the undead.
 Please tell me how I can get out of this.
 I seriously need some help here.”